On January 11th, Mark Zuckerberg announced some major changes to the way they will build Facebook.

 - Paid Ads – Because Facebook is a publicly traded company, we suspect that revenue streams such as advertising will not be affected (for now).
 Therefore, brands should look at this as the ultimate “ wake up call” to incrementally invest in creating and testing highly targeted social media campaigns.

 - Messenger – Over the last two years, Facebook has been working to increase usage of Facebook Messenger.
-There is no indications that this recent update will affect the Messenger environment.
+There is no indication that this recent update will affect the Messenger environment.
 Brands should integrate Messenger as part of their channel mix plan.
 They can start by leveraging the various ad products available to businesses that want to get into the “new inbox”.
 Facebook Messenger can evolve a brand’s CRM strategy and set new benchmarks for open rates.

 - Measure Quality – Brands should continue to create quality content that offers value to their community and monitor performance to understand what performs best in the eyes of their fans (and the algorithm).